legetz/sf-swift/README.md

 #### Full configuration reference

-For detailed documentation with before/after examples for each formatting option, see [CONFIGURATION.md](./CONFIGURATION.md).
+For detailed documentation with before/after examples for each formatting option and integrity config, see [CONFIGURATION.md](./CONFIGURATION.md).

 #### Project root detection